cloudmesh-community/fa18-523-80/project-report/report.md

 ## Introduction

 Cancer is one of the most devestating conditions financially, emotionally, and physically to the person who is diagnosed and those around them.
+In the United States alone "he Agency for Healthcare research and Quality estimates that the direct medical costs (total of all health care costs) for cancer in the US in 2015 were $80.2 billion."
+This figure includes all heath care costs that are associated with cancer.
+There are several aspects that go into the total cost of health care for cancer patients, but one of the main oness is the cost of cancer treatment.
 Breast cancer has high visability in the public eye and has some of the highest funding of any other types of cancer out there.
 Several large pharmaceutical companies and researchers get large grants to research new compounds and molecules to fight of these diseases.
-The oncology pharmaceutical is over a trillion dollar industry and each year their are thousands of clinical trials that are ongoing.
+The oncology pharmaceutical industry is over a trillion dollar industry and each year their are thousands of clinical trials that are ongoing.

+#Medical Costs of Cancer

 ## Requirements